3L33tmakersUnited/Archive-List/README.md

 # Archive-List
 Find HTML5 games, Flash games, and more!
 This is a free to use archive.
 You can add to your own sites or do anything you would like.
+I also have some instructions that are inside of the Wiki section.

 ### People I would like to thank for providing the files
 - Bin Bash Banana [their site link here](https://github.com/BinBashBanana)